blockstreet/content/introduction/rough-intro.md

 This system may seem simple but it has one glaring flaw; Bobby must be a trustworthy member of the community.
 If he makes a mistake calculating balances or acts maliciously, the system becomes flawed and unfair.
 This is what is called a "single source of truth" system, which is used in modern day banking.
 Through the application of "decentralization" we can achieve a system where the power is removed from Bobby and instead distributed amongst all members of the community.

 ## Decentralization
-A decentralized system is one where no individual in the network controls any significant portion of the power.
-Voting is one such system, where everyone in the community comes together to make a decision.
+A decentralized system is one where no individual in the network controls any significant portion of the something, whether that be power or the truth of truth.
+Voting is one such system, where everyone in the community comes together to make a decision without any one person having more opportunity to influence the outcome than any other person.

 #### Example
 Let's take the system we outlined in the previous example and apply a decentralized approach.
 In our new system, instead of all members of the community having to report their transactions to only Bobby, they instead tell every other member of the community about the transaction.
 The notebook that Bobby previous had control of has instead been duplicated so that every member has the same copy, and all transactions are kept up to date on everyone's notebooks at the same time.